reki2000/rcc/README.md

 ## Current BNF
 ```
+#
+# ? : occurs 0 or 1
+# * : occurs 0 or more
+# | : or - at least one of the items on the right or left of this, are required
+# ( .. ) : grouping for ? or * or |
+# small_case : token (spaces between items require one or more delimiters)
+# UPPER_CASE : sequence of single character (spaces between items mean that these items are in the series of characters in one token, not delimited )
+#

 program: global_declaration* eof

 global_declaration: storage_class? type_declaration ( ';' | global_variable ';' | function_prototype ';' | function_definition )